BaronaGroup/aurantium/README.md

 ### Components

-While citrus was originally conceived using a component-based model, in practice it has turned out that using functions takes care of the same thing faster, with fewer things to know/remember/discover, and with minimal effect on the actual modularity with proper coding standards.
+While aurantium was originally conceived using a component-based model, in practice it has turned out that using functions takes care of the same thing faster, with fewer things to know/remember/discover, and with minimal effect on the actual modularity with proper coding standards.

-Citrus components as they were are considered obsolete at this time, and were removed for the first public citrus release.
+Aurantium components as they were are considered obsolete at this time, and were removed for the first public aurantium release.

 ## Plugins

-There are a few extension points in citrus.
+There are a few extension points in aurantium.
 They are not intented to be anywhere near complete at this time -- they exist simply to allow for more generic solutions for problems that had hard-coded solutions suitable only for internal use.

 ### Child transformers